-👉 Rapid growth and market impact by novel ideas applied to create value
+👉 Rapid growth and market impact by novel ideas applied to create value.

 🎙 IP Management Voice Episode: Innovation and startup success